Tilicho Lake Trek- 11 days

 Hike to the Second-Highest Lake In The World

 In the Manang district, Nepal, Tilicho Lake sits 4,919 meters above sea level in the Annapurna Himalayas.
 It is a beautiful lake surrounded by snow-capped mountains and hills.
 Trekkers usually visit Tilicho Lake as a side excursion while doing the Annapurna Circuit Trek.
-So, with that being said, if you have some extra days, you can consider extending our Tilicho Lake trek itinerary to Thorong La pass and Muktinath.
+So, with that being said, if you have some extra days, you can consider extending our Tilicho Lake trek itinerary to Thorong La Pass and Muktinath.
 Of course, ensure you are fit enough to go beyond 5,000 meters.
 Tilicho Lake is formed because of the melts of the northern slopes of Mt.
 Annapurna.
 A fun fact about Tilicho Lake is that no aquatic life is recorded in this lake.
 The turquoise colour of the lake, the serenity encircling the lake is out of this world.
 You will feel light and relaxed.
 The view is mesmerizing, and the crisp air will rejuvenate your soul.

 Itinerary and mountain views along the way

 From Pokhara, the lake is 55 km away (in air distance).
-We begin trekking from Chamje (1,410 m).
-The trail ascends through villages like Bagarchhap (2,160 m), Chame (2,650 m), Pisang (3,250 m), and Manang (3,519 m).
+We begin trekking from Chame (2,650 m).
+The trail ascends through villages like Pisang (3,250 m), Khangsar(3740 m), Siri Kharka (4000m) and Manang (3,540 m).
 Manang is a famous village and has a lot of modern services.
-From here, we walk on a steep trail to Khangsar (3,756 m) and pass by a few glacier areas.
+From here, we will walk on a steep trail to Khangsar (3,740m) and pass by a few glacier areas.
 We'll cross some thrilling suspension bridges and walk by juniper and sea buckthorn bushes to reach Tilicho Base Camp (4,150 m).
 There are a few tea houses at the base camp of Tilicho Lake, so we'll be spending the night here and hiking to Tilicho Lake early in the morning the following day.
 Western Himalayan mountains such as Mt.
 Annapurna (8,091 m), Mt.
 Manaslu (8,163 m), Mt.
 Himlung (7,126 m), Mt.
 Fishtail (6,993 m), Lamjung Himal (6,983 m), Mt.
 Gundang (5,312 m), Tilicho Peak (7,134 m), Pisang Peak (6,091 m), Thorong Peak (5,416 m) and many others are seen throughout the trail.
+After visiting Tilicho Lake back to the same route up to Manang.
+From Manang, we will take a Jeep up to Besisahar and then the next day to Kathmandu.

 *Note: Many trekkers ask whether they can swim in Tilicho Lake.
 And the answer is no. Tilicho Lake's shoreline is inaccessible, so one cannot swim or boat on the lake.
 The lake also has religious values, and there's no provision from the Nepal government for swimming there.